 Bright and airy, this backyard shed and greenhouse is a space any gardener would love

 Garden shed or greenhouse?
-The structure pictured at left, a charming focal point in a backyard in Exeter, California, is both.
+The structure pictured here, a charming focal point in a backyard in Exeter, California, is both.
 But owner Connie Featherston prefers to call it her garden playhouse.

 “I had to put a clock in there because I have so much fun, I literally lose track of time,” she says.